Views expressed by the host on this program documented to be almost always right 99.7% of the time Rush Limbaugh with talent on the loan from God.

 It's about gender inequalities and what would the U.S. do to help Africa get rid of them.

-And Obama basically says, Now, wait a minute.
+And Obama basically said, wait a minute.

-There are certain times, like when my dad was alive, that uh polygamy, gender inequality, hey, it was cool.
+There are certain times, like when my dad was alive, that polygamy, gender inequality, hey, it was cool.

 This is where sometimes traditions can get in the way.